Taking a Stand Has New Meaning in Heavily Litigated Election

 Pennsylvania officials have ordered ballots received after Tuesday to be segregated after a challenge pending before the Supreme Court on whether ballots can be counted after Election Day.
 The court on Wednesday turned away Republicans' plea to cut the deadline for receipt of absentee ballots in North Carolina, which means they can be received up until Nov.
 12.

 The lawsuits are adding to the confusion and uncertainty around the vote.
 And experts say legal challenges claiming the process was flawed will undoubtedly keep streaming in in the days after the election.
-But in order to have any chance of success, they will have to show evidence of real legal violations.
+But to have any chance of success, they'll have to show evidence of real legal violations.

 "You know you're going to see those lawsuits in part because the president has been saying that the election has been fundamentally unfair since the last election," said Loyola Law School professor Justin Levitt, a former Justice Department elections official.
 But “the fact that you could file a lawsuit saying the election was fundamentally unfair because ‘fraud, maybe?!’ is not a thing that the courts will pay any attention to," he said.